ETVTC empowers West Bank women to start home-based businesses

 Others, like Hanan Hassouneh and Sandi Bahbah have a more entrepreneurial vision.
 They are now proprietors of their own pastry shop, Brookies Cookies.

 Inspired by Hanan’s and Sandi’s success, Giovanni Anbar, ETVTC’s founding director, wondered if a culinary arts program particularly designed for women might be the Center’s next offering to the wider community.
-The new course designed for women meets in the mornings to accommodate their children’s school schedule and enrolls 22 women from three West Bank villages.
+The Sisterhood Academy, the new course designed for women, meets in the mornings to accommodate their children’s school schedule and enrolls 22 women from three West Bank villages.

 Anbar explained that ETVTC staff approach village councils to share the opportunity with residents.
 “One woman might convince family members or friends to participate with her.
 They can travel together and perhaps go into business together or at the very least support one another’s efforts.”